quintel/documentation/docs/main/network.md

 title: Network impact calculation
 ---

 The network impact calculation determines the investment required in the electricity grid depending on your choices.
 For example, in a scenario with a large share of electric heaters the capacity of the current electricity grid is not sufficient to transport all demand.
-You can change infrastructure costs in the Costs > Infrastructure costs >['Electricity infrastructure costs'](https://pro.energytransitionmodel.com/scenario/costs/infrastructure/electricity-infrastructure-costs) section in the ETM.
+You can change infrastructure costs in the [Electricity infrastructure costs](https://pro.energytransitionmodel.com/scenario/costs/infrastructure/electricity-infrastructure-costs) section in the ETM.

 The results of the network impact calculation are displayed in the chart ‘Required additional infrastructure investments’.
 This chart shows the total additional investment required in the electricity grid for the current scenario.
 In addition, the annualized investment costs including operation and maintenance costs and interest for the required network expansion are included in the costs dashboard item.